 In the 1980’s and with a history of carving animals, Oaxacan artists began creating the alebrijes that we know today; the colorful wooden animals often in dreamlike designs and color patterns.
 For a much longer version of the history view Wikipedia and Alebrije.

 The Blue Floral Owl Oaxacan Alebrije is a playful creature of imagination sure to make us smile.
 He is an example of alebrije art that is playful and ready to make a mark on your home.
 Experience the delight and spirit of this creature.
 The design is creative and welcoming.
-This is a one of a kind piece made by the family of alebrije artist Joaquin Hernadez of San Martin Tilcajete, Oaxaca, Mexico.

 If sending Mexican Alebrijes of Oaxaca to a friend, please be sure to request FREE Gift Wrapping during your check out.

 *see related items below.

 Hand crafted in Oaxaca, Mexico of the indigenous Copal wood.
 Approximately 5 inches tall of dense and local copal wood.
 Made under fair trade practices and purchased direct from the Mercado de Artesanias in Oaxaca, Mexico.